uptonking/note4yaoo/lib-db-triplitdb-community.md

   - We're in the process of building out a Firebase-like service (in private beta currently) but in the meantime you run the entire Triplit stack locally with our CLI.

 - Looks promising, this would be awesome for flutter.
-  - We're focusing on JS environments first but this is not the first time we've heard this...
+  - We're focusing on JS environments first but this is not the first time we've heard this

 - ## What I want from my sync engine:
 - https://twitter.com/kylemathews/status/1738805645284118857